The Indic Layout Task Force is part of the W3C Internationalization Interest Group.

 Currently the group is focused on the following document:

-The group also intends to review draft specifications produced by other related working groups and gather comments and questions, collect information about specific use cases in India, and report the results back to the Internationalization Working Group, and other relevant groups.
+Where resources are available, the group also intends to review draft specifications produced by other related working groups and gather comments and questions, collect information about specific use cases in India, and report the results back to the Internationalization Working Group, and other relevant groups.

 For more information, see the group charter.

 Much of the technical work of the Indic Text Layout Task Force takes place on the firstname.lastname@example.org mailing list.
 Teleconferences and face-to-face discussions are mostly organised in India, but there will be the opportunity to participate remotely.